 - Representatives of facilities subject to the emergency planning and community right-to-know requirements.

-DUE TO COVID-19 meetings are currently being held virtually.
+DUE TO COVID-19 meetings are currently being held in person and virtually.
 If you would like more information, please contact Kim Johnson, LEPC Information Coordinator, at [email protected] All meetings are held at the Erie County EMA office at 8:30 a.m..
 Please contact 419-627-7617 for futher information.